Here2ServeU/aws-FullStackApp-terraform/README.md

 Use Terraform or AWS CLI to update task definitions dynamically based on variables.

-## 3. Monitoring and Environment-Specific Metrics
+## Step 6: Monitoring and Environment-Specific Metrics

 Configure CloudWatch dashboards and alarms per environment to track metrics.